discoposse/templatizer/README.md

 - Each new app gets its own separate directory and git repository
 - You can easily organize multiple projects while keeping templatizer as a standalone tool

+### Current Status: ✅ FULLY WORKING

+The templatizer has been thoroughly tested and debugged.
+All major issues have been resolved:

+- ✅ **Authentication System**: Complete user authentication with proper class methods
+- ✅ **Routing**: Fixed all navigation links and route configurations
+- ✅ **Database**: Smart conflict detection and migration handling
+- ✅ **UI/UX**: Modern Tailwind CSS with responsive design
+- ✅ **Testing**: Comprehensive test framework included

 This template creates a modern Rails 8 application with:

 - **Authentication System**: Complete user authentication with sessions, password reset, and email confirmation